wzr1337/WebSocketvsMQTT/README.md

 downsides:
 - not yet standard
-- not of the shelf solutions
+- not of-the-shelf solutions offered by the big players
 - no Quality of service adaptation built-in
 - not optimized for low power consumption